22 Boston Historical Sites to Visit and Hotels Around

 18. Fort Independence

 Fort Independence, located on Castle Island just offshore from Boston Harbor, has been known by many names over the years such as “Castle William” and “Fort Adams”.
 The granite star fort was built in the 1800s and was used primarily during the Civil War, Spanish-American War and both World Wars.
-Renowned poet Edgar Allen Poe was even stationed there during his army service.
+Edgar Allen Poe stationed there during his army service.

 These days, Fort Independence is a state park, where visitors can wander around the numerous battlements and learn more about the lives of soldiers who served within its fortifications.
-The occasional ceremonial salute is fired from the fort’s still-working cannons.
+The fort’s still working cannons still fire a ceremonial salute occasionally.
 Despite the name, Castle Island is actually connected to the mainland and easy to reach via public transport or car.

 19. Trinity Church

 Constructed in the 1870s, Trinity Church is a beautiful Romanesque-style church with a clay roof, ornate walls, heavy arches, enormous organs and stained-glass windows.
-Today it is still a functioning church with multiple services each week and was used in the filming of The Boondock Saints.
-Visitors can explore the church on a self-guided or guided tour, which unveils the various outstanding artwork and architecture, such as sculptures and the intricate exterior staircase.
+Today it is still a functioning church with multiple services each week.
+It was also used in the filming of The Boondock Saints.
+Visitors can explore the church on a self-guided or guided tour.
+These tours unveil the various outstanding artwork and architecture, such as sculptures and the intricate exterior staircase.

-Trinity Church hosts the annual Trinity Concert Series and Candlelight Carols, along with visiting choir ensembles from around the world, who can belt out classic hymns better than your auntie after her fourth glass of eggnog.
-Copley Square Hotel, only 350 metres from Trinity Church, is the second-oldest operating hotel in the country and perfectly combines its historic 1891 facade with luxurious and modern rooms.
+Trinity Church hosts the annual Trinity Concert Series and Candlelight Carols, along with visiting choir ensembles from around the world.
+They can belt out classic hymns better than your auntie after her fourth glass of eggnog.
+Copley Square Hotel, only 350 metres from Trinity Church, is the second-oldest operating hotel in the country.
+It perfectly combines its historic 1891 facade with luxurious and modern rooms.

 20. Symphony Hall